Quivers with potentials associated to triangulated surfaces, part IV: Removing boundary assumptions: Definition of

-\begin{remark} \begin{enumerate}\item If $\tau$ is an ideal triangulation, the QP $\qstau$ defined above coincides with the one defined in \cite{Labardini1}. \item If $\tau$ is a non-ideal tagged triangulation of a punctured surface with non-empty boundary, the QP $\qstau$ defined above does not coincide with the one defined in \cite{CI-LF}.
-It will be shown later that the two alluded QPs are right-equivalent. \item If $\tau$ is an ideal triangulation, the only situation where one needs to apply reduction to $(\unredqtau,\unredstau)$ in order to obtain $\stau$ is when there is some puncture incident to exactly two arcs of $\tau$.
+\begin{remark} \begin{enumerate}\item If $\tau$ is an ideal triangulation, then, identifying $\tau$ with $\tagfunction_{\mathbf{1}}(\tau)$ via the bijection $\tagfunction_{\mathbf{1}}:\tau\rightarrow\tagfunction_{\mathbf{1}}(\tau)$ (that is, identifying each $i\in\tau$ with $\tagfunction_{\mathbf{1}}(i)\in\tagfunction_{\mathbf{1}}(\tau)$), it is straightforward to see that the QP $\qstau$ defined above coincides with the one defined in \cite{Labardini1}. \item If $\tau$ is a non-ideal tagged triangulation of a punctured surface with non-empty boundary, the QP $\qstau$ defined above does not coincide with the one defined in \cite{CI-LF} since the latter does not take the weak signature $\epsilon_\tau$ into account.
+On the other hand, the cycles that appear in the potential defined in \cite{CI-LF} for $\tau$ are precisely the cycles that appear in the potential $\stau$ defined here.
+Proposition \ref{prop:scalars-are-irrelevant} below will imply the two alluded QPs are right-equivalent (see the line right after Example \ref{ex:walk-on-dimer}). \item For any ideal triangulation $\tau$, it is possible to define the potential $\stau\in\RA{\qtau}$ directly, that is, without using the QP $\unredqstau$ as an intermediary, but it is the author's opinion that a direct definition of $\stau$ would be more cumbersome as it would make it necessary to consider further separate configurations to locate `obvious' cycles on $\qtau$.
+On the other hand, the only situation where one needs to apply reduction to $(\unredqtau,\unredstau)$ in order to obtain $\stau$ is when there is some puncture incident to exactly two arcs of the ideal triangulation $\tau$.
 The reduction is done explicitly in \cite[Section 3]{Labardini1}. \end{enumerate} \end{remark}

 Let us illustrate Definition \ref{def:QP-of-tagged-triangulation} with a couple of examples.